California Health and Safety Code 11368 HS makes it a criminal offense to

 - Circumstantial evidence.

 However, Randall has a previous conviction involving narcotic drugs.
-The prosecution is allowed to introduce evidence of the prior conviction and question him about the kind of drugs that were involved.20
+The prosecution is allowed to introduce evidence of the prior conviction and question him about the kind of drugs that were involved.12

 California Health and Safety Code 11368 is a California “wobbler” offense.
-It can be charged as a misdemeanor or a felony, at the prosecutor’s discretion.
+This means it can be charged as a misdemeanor or a felony, at the prosecutor’s discretion.

 If charged as a misdemeanor, it can be punished by: